 For a few years Chickering and others made the "Cocked Hat" pianos.
 So named because when they were lined up in the factory on their sides awaiting shipment, they had the appearance of a hat cocked back on someone's head.

 There are various theories as to the reason for this shape.
 Possibly because the keys are angled more towards the center of the room, the piano will fit more snugly into a corner.
 Or maybe having the keys in this position makes it easier for an audience to view the piano player's hands.

 Even though these Chickerings have the string length of a 7' grand they seem to take up a lot less room.This picture of a building is of the 'new' factory, which still stands in Boston today, after the big fire of 1850.
 Many modern fire fighting techniques were established when this factory was built.
 Though no longer a piano factory, it is a testament to the quality Chickering stood for.
 In its time it was the largest building in the country except for the Capitol in Washington.

-This picture is from the time this piano made an appearance in the filming of Little Women in 2018.
+This picture is from the set of the filming of the Little Women movie released in 2019.